sneha-afk/KeplerKV/docs/planning.md

         * [`class Token`](/include/token.h): container of a string token read and its inferred type (i.e command, value, unknown)
     * [`class Parser`](/include/parser.h): parses semantic meaning out of the tokens generated from the lexer
         * [`class ASTNode`](/include/syntax_tree.h): represents a `Token`'s meaning and any contained data
-    * Execution and validation done within `Handler`: may consider exporting this to a class if too unwiedly
+    * Execution and validation done within `Handler`: may consider exporting this to a class if too unwieldy
 * [`class Store`](/include/store.h): in-memory representation of the store
     * [`class StoreValue`](/include/store_value.h): base class representing a value within the store, from which specific types inherit from, such as `IntValue`